 Although heat is part of the name, you can use a heat pump for cooling.
-It works by shifting heat instead of making it (unlike furnaces) which is why it is used as a heating and cooling appliance.
+It works by shifting heat instead of making it (the way a furnace does) which is why it is used as a heating and cooling appliance.
 It's true that heat pumps can be very efficient, but most air conditioners are similar in terms of their efficiency.
-Just examine these two top of the line systems from Lennox.
+Just examine these two luxury level systems from Lennox.

 XC25 Air Conditioner

 up to 23.5 SEER

 What is SEER and HSPF?